What is 4-H?

 4-H members decide for themselves which projects they want to learn more about.
 Most projects use hands-on learning experiences to teach subject matter and life skills.

-4-H is for all boys and girls in grades K – 13 (one year out of high school).
+4-H is for all young people in grades 5K–13 (one year out of high school).
 There are special projects for the youngest members:

 - All other youth are enrolled as regular 4-H members.